Sierra newt: Toxicity and predation

-Due to their toxicity, Sierra newts have few natural predators.
-Garter snakes are the most common, and some species have developed a genetic resistance to tetrodotoxin.
-The mutations in the snake's genes that conferred resistance to the toxin have resulted in a selective pressure that favors newts that produce more potent levels of toxin.
-Increases in newt toxicity then apply a selective pressure favoring snakes with mutations conferring even greater resistance.
+Sierra newts have few natural predators due to their high concentrations of tetrodotoxin.
+Garter snakes, particularly Thamnophis couchii and T. sirtalis, have adaptations which allow them to predate upon Taricha.
+The mutations in the snake's genes that allow toxin metabolism have resulted in selective pressure that favors newts that produce higher concentrations of tetrodotoxin.
+Increases in newt toxicity then apply a selective pressure favoring snakes with greater resistance.
 This evolutionary arms race has resulted in the newts producing levels of toxin far in excess of what is needed to kill any other conceivable predator.

 Diet

 Earthworms, snails, slugs, woodlice, bloodworms, mosquito larvae, crickets, other invertebrates, and trout eggs are among the Sierra newt's prey.
 In an aquarium habitat, earthworms provide the newt with all necessary nutrients.
 Other natural prey items would benefit the captive newt.
 Pellets tend to be inappropriate for terrestrial caudates, and fish food should be avoided completely.